 - Failure to bring the property into EMP compliance carries a mandatory civil penalty.

 There is no required information about asbestos for sellers to provide to buyers.

-The Vermont Lead Law (18 V.S.A. §1767) requires sellers to provide lead disclosure information and educational materials approved by the Health Department during real estate transactions for all pre-1978 housing, whether owner-occupied or rental.
+The Vermont Lead Poisoning Prevention Law requires sellers to provide lead disclosure information and educational materials approved by the Health Department during real estate transactions for all pre-1978 housing, whether owner-occupied or rental.

 Seller Responsibilities: Pre-1978 Residential Rental Properties